mbareta/starter-app/server/src/courses/README.md

 This module provides Tailor course functionality.
 It allows listing courses from course catalog, importing and viewing those courses.

+## Importing Courses

+Tailor export should be located in `PROJECT_ROOT/server/data`.
+The directory is gitignored so you need to make your own Tailor course.

 ## Course Model

 We store most data from Tailor.
 Currently, `uid` is not used anywhere.